appbaseio/reactivesearch/content/docs/reactivesearch/v3/search/datasearch.md

     takes **value** and **props** as parameters and **returns** the data query to be applied to the component, as defined in Elasticsearch Query DSL.
     `Note:` customQuery is called on value changes in the **DataSearch** component as long as the component is a part of `react` dependency of at least one other component.
 -   **defaultQuery** `Function`
-    is a callback function that takes **value** and **props** as parameters and **returns** the data query to be applied to the source component, as defined in Elasticsearch Query DSL, which doesn't get leaked to other components.<br/>
+    is a callback function that takes **value** and **props** as parameters and **returns** the data query to be applied to the source component, as defined in Elasticsearch Query DSL, which doesn't get leaked to other components.
+In simple words, `defaultQuery` prop allows you to modify the query to render the suggestions when `autoSuggest` is enabled.
-    Read more about it [here](/docs/reactivesearch/v3/advanced/customquery#when-to-use-default-query).
+    Read more about it [here](/docs/reactivesearch/v3/advanced/customqueries/#when-to-use-default-query).
 -   **beforeValueChange** `Function`
     is a callback function which accepts component's future **value** as a parameter and **returns** a promise.
 It is called everytime before a component's value changes.
 The promise, if and when resolved, triggers the execution of the component's query and if rejected, kills the query execution.
 This method can act as a gatekeeper for query execution, since it only executes the query after the provided promise has been resolved.
 -   **onValueChange** `Function`